 If you love espresso coffee, you probably also love your espresso machine the machine that makes it.
-In order to keep that espresso machine in good working order so that you get the pressure and correct amount of heat, you need to learn how to properly clean so the you get the best shot of espresso every time.
+In order to keep that espresso machine in good working order so that you get the pressure and correct amount of heat, you need to learn how to properly clean, so you get the best shot of espresso every time.

-If you are wondering about this entire process, here is a step by step guide to everything you need to know about how to clean your espresso machine
+If you are wondering about this entire process, here is a step-by-step guide to everything you need to know about how to clean your espresso machine

 For this process, you will need certain tools that are mandatory as well as some optional ones, which you could or could not use, depending on your particular situation.
 The following items tend to be mandatory for cleaning any type of espresso machine so try not to compromise or improvise when it comes to these objects: